-- : All electrical circuits are switched off.
-The key can be removed in this position. - : All electrical circuits are supplied with power. - The electric starter is engaged by turning and holding the key in this position.
+All electrical circuits are switched off.
+The key can be removed in this position.

+Control The electric starter is engaged by turning and holding the key in this position.
 Release the key when the engine starts.

 Do not operate the electric starter continuously for more than 5 seconds, or starter damage could occur.
 Wait at least 5 seconds between each operation of the electric starter to let it cool.

-Do not turn the key to the "START" position with the engine running, or damage to the electric starter can result.
+Do not turn the key to the " $(\bigcirc$ " position with the engine running, or damage to the electric starter can result.

-- 4. Horn Switch - 5.
-Hi/ Lo Beam Switch
+5. Hi/ Lo Beam Switch

-Turn on the high-beam headlight .Use caution and drive at reduced speeds in conditions of reduced visibility such as fog, rain and darkness.
+Turn on the high-beam headlight

+Use caution and drive at reduced speeds in conditions of reduced visibility such as fog, rain and darkness.